 3 Phases of Sensorimotor Psychotherapy

-Here are the three phases of SP:6,9
+Here are the three phases of sensorimotor psychotherapy:6,9

 Phase 1: Safety & Stabilization

 The client also begins to explore what triggers their symptoms and reactions.
 The therapist helps them examine their unique coping resources and develop their strengths and natural abilities to cope with triggers.
-The therapist also teaches the client how to respond to triggers physically, such as with specific movements and postures.
+The therapist also teaches the client how to respond to stimuli physically, such as with specific movements and postures.

 Phase 2: Processing